 Express Yourself with Backsplash Tiles

-This frees us to really express ourselves, and to do so, many people turn to beautiful heritage tile with deep cultural meaning.
+This frees us to really express ourselves and to do so, many people turn to beautiful heritage tiles with deep cultural meaning.

 And so should you, if that’s your vision for your living space!
 We at Country Floors love these tiles as much as anyone.
 But a backsplash should first and foremost be about expressing yourself.
 To be honest, not all of us see ourselves in these highly ornate designs.